Walking Tour: St. Lawrence & Downtown East

 The two triangular gold-sheathed towers rise 41 floors and 26 floors, respectively.
 A 40m-high (131-ft.) atrium joins them, and 68kg (150 lb.) of gold enhances the mirrored glass.
 Webb Zerafa Menkes Housden designed the project, which was built between 1973 and 1977.

 Cross Bay Street and continue east on Front Street.
-On the south side of the street is the impressive sweep of One Front Street, the main post office building (okay, not an exciting-sounding sight, but an attractive one).
+On the south side of the street is the impressive sweep of One Front Street, the attractive main post office building.

 On the N side of the street is: